 Applicants must designate the Florida Atlantic University Charles E. Schmidt College of Medicine as a school to which they want their application sent.
 This site also contains information about AMCAS deadlines, the fee assistance program, and general information about applying to medical schools.
 The completed application must be submitted to AMCAS by December 15.

 MCAT scores are required to complete your application.
 Applicants must take the exam no later than September of the year preceding the one in which they hope to enter the College of Medicine.
-Scores from exams taken in 2011 or before will not be considered.
+Scores from exams taken before 2011 will not be considered.

 For information about the MCAT exam, registration dates, test dates, exam sites, practice tests and the MCAT fee structure and assistance program, visit: